mlibre/email-on-blockchain/readme.md

 There are lots of things that can get improved in this electron app.
 Feel free to contribute :grinning:

+# How it works
+`EOB` works on the `LBRY` blockchain.
+It keeps the mail metadata in the blockchain.
+Each `LBRY` channel is an account here.
+You can send and receive mails to/from channels.
+Pretty much everything works with claims_id here :)

 # Screenshots
 ![screenshot](screenshot.png)
 ![screenshot 2](screenshot_2.png)